wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 			- If you configurate or modify one of the files, the others are modified too.
 				- They are indeed the same file
 			- It's a good idea to use **absolute** paths when creating symbolic links
-			- The second column indicates the number of hard links -
+			- The second column indicates the number of hard links that exist in the -
 -
 -